Name in North American Boletes: Boletus frostii

 Edibility: At least “Good” and arguably “Choice” with a unique, almost sour taste with a bit of a bitter aftertaste.
 Some people love them, but for others it’s a “meh.”

-Science Notes: DNA testing and its odd features initially moved this mushroom into a newly erected genus called “Exsudoporus” (“exsudo” from the droplets in young pores), but later work has suggested it belongs with the butter boletes.
+Science Notes: DNA testing and its odd features initially moved this mushroom and its southern relative floridanus into a newly erected genus called “Exsudoporus” (“exsudo” from the droplets in young pores).
+It has since flip-flopped into the closely related Butyriboletus genus, and then been restored.

 - NH4OH (Ammonia): Cap surface turns yellowish to olive-green.
 Blue-stained cap flesh turns yellow-amber.